btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 These add-ons do things semi-related to broadcasting, but are good to have none-the-less.

+* <a href="https://broadcast.plainviewplugins.com/addon/bulk-cloner/">Bulk Cloner</a> creates clones of existing blogs on the network.
 * <a href="https://broadcast.plainviewplugins.com/addon/cdn-workaround/">CDN Workaround</a> works around faulty CDNs that do not report the correct URL for attachments.
 * <a href="https://broadcast.plainviewplugins.com/addon/lock-post/">Lock Post</a> allows users to lock editing of posts / pages to only themselves and super admins.
 * <a href="https://broadcast.plainviewplugins.com/addon/media-cleanup/">Media Cleanup</a>: cleans up unused media by looking for unused items in the database and on disk.